 As one of the most visited pages on your blog/website, your About page should have some kind of call to action (CTA).

-Whether you want them to subscribe to your newsletter, direct them to your popular posts, or learn about (not buy) your products, decide what action you want your readers to take and ask them to take that action.
+Whether you want them to subscribe to your newsletter, direct them to your popular posts, follow you on the social media (Facebook, Twitter, LinkedIn, Pinterest etc.) or learn about (not buy) your products, decide what action you want your readers to take and ask them to take that action.

 Ideally, you should focus on one call to action as too many options will decrease your conversion rate.

 Often your CTA converts better once your visitors get to know you better.

 Whether you want to write an about page for your blog or your small business, Â here’s a few great samples of the best about us pages on the Internet that you can “copy”.

 Use them as a template to help you come up with your own awesome About page layout and content.